-Senior Lecturer Grade I Senior Lecturer Grade II Lecturer Lecturer (Probationary) Lecturer (Probationary) Lecturer (Probationary)
+Senior Lecturer Grade II Senior Lecturer Grade II Lecturer (Probationary) Lecturer (Probationary) Lecturer (Probationary)

-Support staff Mr. WAL Nandika Mr. WW Haththottuwegama
+Mr. WAL Nandika

+Mr. WW Haththottuwegama

 The Department of Microbiology established in July 2008 is responsible for teaching undergraduates in medical microbiology and conducting research related to infectious diseases.
 The department is housed on the ground floor and second floor of the para-clinical building.
 It comprises a well-equipped diagnostic laboratory, a research laboratory that meets national and international standards, and office rooms for academic and non-academic staff.
-The basic objectives are to provide an understanding of the biology of pathogenic microorganisms, the interaction between the organisms and their human hosts, available treatment and preventive measures.
+The basic objectives are to provide an understanding of the biology of pathogenic microorganisms, the interaction between the organisms and their human hosts, and available treatment and preventive measures.
 This knowledge will guide the students to provide proper diagnosis and advice on treatment and prevention to the general public, as future medical practitioners.
 The services provided by the Department of Microbiology are;

-- Performing microbiological investigations on request from hospitals and health facilities in the North Central Province. - Clinical advice on problems related to diagnosis and management of infection to hospitals in the North Central Province of Sri Lanka that lack access to clinical microbiology consultant service. - Consultant service on Infection Control to Teaching Hospital, Anuradhapura and State Hospitals in the North Central Province when required. - Providing resource personnel for conducting laboratory training workshops. - Training of newly recruited technical officers in universities and in government institutes.
+- Performing microbiological investigations on request from hospitals and health facilities in the North Central Province. - Clinical advice on problems related to diagnosis and management of infection to hospitals in the North Central Province of Sri Lanka that lack access to clinical microbiology consultant service. - Consultant service on Infection Control to Teaching Hospital, Anuradhapura and State Hospitals in the North Central Province when required. - Providing resource personnel for conducting laboratory training workshops. - Training of newly recruited technical officers in universities and government institutes.

-Dr. MGRSS Gunathilake (MBBS, MPhil)
+Dr. MGRSS Gunathilake (MBBS, MPhil) Senior Lecturer Grade II

-Mrs. SC Illapperuma (BSc, MSc, MPhil) Dr. JAAS Jayaweera (MBBS, MSc (Biostat.), MPhil, PgD, MD, FRSPH) Dr. JMDD Jayasundara (MBBS, PgD, MPhil)
+Mrs. SC Illapperuma (BSc, MSc, MPhil) Senior Lecturer Grade II Dr. JAAS Jayaweera Senior Lecturer Grade II

+(MBBS, MSc (Biostat.), MPhil, PgD, MD, FRSPH)

+Dr. JMDD Jayasundara (MBBS, PgD, MPhil) Senior Lecturer Grade II